bjoernmichaelsen/gentoo-go/README.md

 You get a gentoo userspace that is ready to go.
 If you for any reason prefer that for your usecase over the Debian base of the "official" golang images, you are invited to take advantage of that.
+Note the build does not update gentoo packages to keep the diff to the stage3 small.

 ## Where are the images produced by this?

-The images can be found at https://hub.docker.com/r/bjoernmichaelsen/gentoo-go.
+The images can be found at https://hub.docker.com/r/bjoernmichaelsen/gentoo-go/tags.

 ## how can I use this locally?